 This screen allows you to make the physical setup of the PDH transmitter in DS3 mode.
 It can also be used to inspect the current status of the selected port.
 The configuration options available in the setup area of the screen are described below.
 The status information is described in Status Summary.

-Line buildout

-Select the line build-out.
-The available values are:

-- High-0 ft - DSX-450 ft

-To set transmission based on ITU-T G.703, select DSX - 450 ft.

-External: The clock provided from the Ext Clock connector Received: The clock generated from the received signal

-When External or Received is set, the right hand lamp indicates whether clock is detected or not.
+Line buildout Select the line build-out.
+The available values are: • High-0 ft • DSX-450 ft NO To set transmission based on ITU-T G.703, select DSX - 450 ft.
+Timing source Select the clock source.
+Internal: Internal clock of the module External: The clock provided from the Ext Clock connector Received: The clock generated from the received signal When External or Received is set, the right hand lamp indicates whether clock is detected or not.